89th Light Anti-Aircraft Regiment, Royal Artillery: Winter 1944–1945

 The land between the Waal and the Rhine was known as 'The Island' and much of it was deliberately flooded by the Germans during the winter of 1944–45.
 Elst, where part of the regiment was stationed, was almost surrounded by floodwaters.
 The German 6th Parachute Division then made a ground attack on the Nijmegen bridgehead, infiltrating between the isolated British positions, but was driven out.
 Apart from occasional single aircraft, usually jets, the Luftwaffe kept away from the well-defended bridgehead.
 Most LAA units saw more action in ground firing roles than for AA defence.
 However, the local attack at Nijmegen had been a precursor to the Germans' major Ardennes Offensive (the Battle of the Bulge).
 Bad weather grounded the Luftwaffe until the battle was almost over, but on 1 January 1945 it launched Operation Bodenplatte against Allied airfields.
 Aircraft appeared all over 21st Army Group's area, suffering heavy casualties: GHQ AA Troops reported that '40 mm LAA had the time of its life'.

 6th Parachute Division made a new attack on 49th (WR) Division on 18 January 1945 after the floods began to subside.
 They overran some outposts but had been driven out by 21 January, with serious casualties on both sides.

 21st Army Group began its offensive into the Reichswald (Operation Veritable) on 8 February; XXX Corps opened the attack, then II Canadian Corps was fed in on 15 February, leaving 49th (WR) Division on The Island.
 Nijmegen bridge was strongly attacked from the air on 8/9 February, but the LAA fire in the area was effective in preventing serious damage.
 By this stage of the war divisional LAA regiments had started to receive quadruple 0.5-inch Browning machine guns on SP mountings (the M51 Quadmount) in place of a proportion of their Bofors guns, to improve their capability against 'snap' attacks by the new German jet fighter-bombers.
 Under this arrangement a troop comprised four SP or towed Bofors and two quadruple SP Brownings.

 49th (WR) Division also had no role in the crossing of the Rhine (Operation Plunder) at the end of March.
 By now it was part of Netherlands District under First Canadian Army.
 However, during early April the division began the task of clearing The Island.
-Its last major operation was the Liberation of Arnhem (Operation Quick Anger), which took four days (12–16 April) and involved an assault crossing of the IJssel after which heavy equipment was rafted across by the Sappers.
+Its last major operation was the Liberation of Arnhem (Operation Anger), which took four days (12–16 April) and involved an assault crossing of the IJssel after which heavy equipment was rafted across by the Sappers.
 The division then cleared the Northern Netherlands.
 In late April there was a ceasefire in the Northern Netherlands while food supplies were air-dropped to the Dutch population in the area still under German occupation (Operation Manna).
 The German surrender at Lüneburg Heath followed on 4 May.

 After occupation duties in Europe 89th LAA Regiment was disbanded on 20 November 1945.